 If you do not have to file Form 1040 with the United States and you are a resident of any of the U.S. possessions listed in the preceding paragraph, figure your self-employment tax on Form 1040-SS.
 Residents of Puerto Rico may file the Spanish-language Formulario 1040-PR.

 If you are not enclosing a check or money order, file your return with the:

 Internal Revenue Service Center

 Austin, TX 73301-0215

 The United States may reach agreements with foreign countries to eliminate dual coverage and dual contributions (taxes) to social security systems for the same work.
 See Bilateral Social Security (Totalization) Agreements in chapter 2 under Social Security and Medicare Taxes.
 As a general rule, self-employed persons who are subject to dual taxation will only be covered by the social security system of the country where they reside.
-For more information on how any specific agreement affects self-employed persons, contact the United States Social Security Administration, as discussed under Bilateral Social Security (Totalization) Agreements in chapter 2.
+For more information on how a specific agreement affects self-employed persons, see Bilateral Social Security (Totalization) Agreements in chapter 2.